Post Companies Act 2016 and Listing Requirements: Seeking Out Best Practices

 Accreditation: SIDC CPE Eligible

-This programme summarises the changes relevant to PLCs and highlights best practices that companies have and should adopt after implementation of the CA and LR.
-Corporate governance practices and enhancement to board compliance will also be addressed.
+This programme will provide updates on the changes relevant to PLCs and highlights best practices that companies have and should adopt after the new development in CA and LR.
+Corporate governance practices and enhancement to board compliance will also be elaborated.

 Upon completion of this programme, participants will be able to:

-- determine the role of CA and LR in strengthening corporate governance practices
+- elaborate the role of CA 2016 and LR in strengthening governance practices in the boardroom

 Board of Directors, company secretaries, lawyers, accountants, corporate consultants, Capital Markets Services Representative’s Licence holders, professionals undertaking corporate advisory work.